srkuleo/noteset/README.md

 ## Future updates and plans:

+- _Add option to remove sets.
+Render both reps and weights inside one div with key equal to index and when removing remove both from the exercise object via index._

 - _Extract logic for both timer and handling workout in 2 separate custom hooks.
 Validate input inside handleNoteInput (max 80 char, show indicator), render errors for reps, weights and note.
-Add option to remove sets.
-Set main colour to slate-50 and add shadow on all the navbars, set body above md to width 75%.
-Final change to the toast notif.
-See scale on buttons when modal opens.
+Set body above md to width 75%.
 Refactor dnd and add simple animations with autoanimate._

 - _Finish profile and logs page UI - add search and filter option to display workouts with status: done or archived._

-- _Add email verification and password reset option, option to delete profile with cascading, uploading profile picture.
-Add gradient on landing page and make small svg "note your sets"._
+- _Add email verification and option to get email from profile page, password reset option, option to delete profile with cascading, uploading profile picture.
+Add gradient on landing page and make small svg "note your sets".
+Add option in user preference for padding bottom on navbars._